Makerspace-KTH/c_programing_intro/README.md

     $ uname -a

-The command showuld produce the following output.
+The command should produce the following output.

 ![linux arch](content/linux-arch.png?raw=true "Linux Arch")